Teemunkauppa/Kerayspeli/README.md

 # Kerayspeli # Unity
 This is a game where you have to collect food and watch out for bombs.

-NOTE: This game works only in windows!
+NOTE: This game works only in windows and linux!

-How to "download" the game:
+# How to "download" the game:
 1. Download the .zip file
 2. Unzip the .zip file
 3. There are 5 diffrent files in the floder, the game (if you want to play it)